 Maternal alloimmunization and HDFN affect women and babies around the world and have devastating consequences for patients and their families.
-Since the disease is somewhat rare, many providers have limited experience treating the disease and women who are facing a new diagnosis often have trouble finding accurate, up to date information on the disorder.
+Since the disease is rare and outcomes are variable, many providers have limited experience treating the disease and women who are facing a new diagnosis often have trouble finding accurate, up-to-date information on the disorder.
 As a result, many patients do not receive adequate monitoring or treatment during and after their pregnancies.
+Appropriate treatment for HDFN results in high likelihood of fetal survival.
 If improperly managed, HDFN can lead to significant fetal and neonatal morbidity and mortality from cardiac failure, effusions and ascites, a condition known as hydrops fetalis or fetal hydrops.
 Risk continues for affected infants after birth, especially those who do not receive the right medical care, since HDFN can lead to hyperbilirubinemia, kernicterus, anemia, brain damage and infant death.

 The purpose of the Allo Hope Foundation’s website about alloimmunization is to promote broad consumer education, access to resources, and relevant literature.
 This website does not provide specific medical advice or recommendations for patients.
 Individuals should not rely on the information posted on this website as a substitution for speaking with qualified healthcare professionals.
 As in every case, your unique medical needs and conditions require a healthcare provider familiar with your situation.
 The Allo Hope Foundation strongly recommends that care and treatment related to alloimmunization and HDFN be made in consultation with your physicians who are familiar with your individual health situations.
 While the Allo Hope Foundation can provide resources and education about current standards of care and current medical literature, we can not be used as a substitute for qualified medical care.